apace100/origins-docs/docs/types/power_types/tooltip.md

 }
 ```

-This example will apply a "`Hmm, egg.`" tooltip to an Egg item.
+This example will apply a `"Hmm, egg."` tooltip to an Egg item.